AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 {:.alert .alert-info }

-#### A.6 Instantaneous Decidability of Decodability (IDD)
+#### A.6 Usage of Chains After Packet Loss

-Chains provide the IDD property.
-That is, the ability to decide immediately upon receiving the very first packet after packet loss, if any of the lost packets are required for the Decode target to remain decodable.
+Chains provide the ability to decide immediately upon receiving the very first packet after packet loss, if any of the lost packets are required for the Decode target to remain decodable.

-Due to the fact that Chain information is present in all packets, an SFM can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain or not.
+Due to the fact that the Chain information is present in all packets, an SFM can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain or not.

 In the event of packet loss within the frame that is currently being received, it may be helpful to determine if that frame is part of the Chain by using the following example function.